kstamand/modsyslogui/README.md

 # modsyslogui - Customize routers "System Log" page with custom filtering capabilities
+## About:
+The default filtering capabilities on the System Log page of the router is limited to hardcoded text strings in a file called "logFilter.json".
+This script adds a capability to edit that file to your likings.

+This script also updates the System Log page of the Router UI to include dynamic filtering capabilities for:
+   - Include all log records, which is the default function, including exclusions noted in logFilter.json
+   - Include only log records containing the string or strings of text you chose (separate each by a comma) Example - to include all Skynet and Diversion log records only, enter Skynet,Diversion (no spaces after comma)
+   - Exlude all log records containing the string or strings of text you chose (separate each by a comma) Example - to exlcude all Skynet log records that where blocked, enter the string BLOCKED

 This script has been developed and tested on a RT-BE96U, running Asuswrt-Merlin 3006.102.6

-*This script DOES NOT equal or replace the functionality the SCRIBE addon provides.
+*This script DOES NOT equal or replace the functionality that the SCRIBE addon provides.<br>
-Instead it provides a similar but "lightweight" capability that utilizes native capabilities of the router*
+Instead, it is a simpler lightweight addon that only utilizes the native capabilities of the router.*

+__IT IS NOT RECOMMENDED TO INSTALL THIS SCRIPT AND SCRIBE AT THE SAME TIME.
+CHOOSE ONE OR THE OTHER__

 ## Overview:
 - Installs script onto router that adds filtering capabilities to the routers "System Log" UI page